Gordon Gilchrist

-James Gordon Gilchrist (born 11 August 1928) was a Progressive Conservative party member of the House of Commons of Canada.
+James Gordon Gilchrist (born 11 August 1928) is a retired Canadian politician who was a Progressive Conservative party member of the House of Commons of Canada.
 In the private sector, Gilchrist had held senior positions at Domtar Ltd. including General Manager for Alberta & BC and then, for 25 years, operated a series of Canadian Tire stores, winning the Pacesetter Award, in 1981, for combining above-average sales with exceptional community involvement.

-He was a Progressive Conservative Member of Parliament for Ontario's Scarborough East electoral district which he won in the 1979 federal election and again in 1980.
+Gilchrist was a Progressive Conservative Member of Parliament for Ontario's Scarborough East electoral district which he won in the 1979 federal election and again in 1980.
 He served on the Defence Committee and as the Critic for Science and Technology for the Progressive Conservatives.
 Gilchrist left national politics in 1984 and did not campaign in that year's federal election after being convicted of income tax evasion.
 He had served in the 31st and 32nd Canadian Parliaments.

 One of Canada's earliest proponents of the move to a hydrogen economy, Gilchrist established a blue-ribbon panel of scientists, academics and industrialists to study the possible applications of hydrogen in 1985.
 The result of their studies was a report to Prime Minister Brian Mulroney entitled "Hydrogen - A National Mission for Canada", a report which is still considered the definitive analysis of the various ways in which hydrogen can be used in place of carbon-based fuels.

 Gilchrist subsequently moved to the Cobourg area.
 He turned to local politics and has been elected to the Kawartha Pine Ridge District School Board since 2001 and on which he has held a variety of positions, including Chair of the Program Committee and Chair of the Discipline Committee.